smartcontractkit/documentation/docs/Introduction/getting-started/other-tutorials.md

   + [Join the Community](#join-the-community)

-# Smart Contract Learning Materials
+## Smart Contract Learning Materials

+Videos, tutorials, examples, and bootcamps are a great way to get experience building smart contracts and using Chainlink products.
+The following learning materials are useful for expanding your knowledge.

-## Video Tutorials
+### Video Tutorials

 We're constantly uploading new videos to our [YouTube](https://www.youtube.com/c/chainlink) channel.
 Here are some direct links to playlists that may be helpful if you're starting your Chainlink learning journey or if you're looking for interesting ways to apply Chainlink to your project: